You’re learning about who you are. So this is an appropriate time to share a quote from the novel DUNE:

 Disclaimer

 Phoenix Wings does not provide medical advice, diagnosis, or treatment.
-The information provided is not a substitute for professional medical advice or treatment.
-Consult with a healthcare professional before making any decisions related to your health.
+The information offered is not a substitute for professional medical care.
+Please consult a healthcare professional before making any decisions related to your health.

 Who is Steve Teare?